-"[Formatted: Font: (Default) Arial, 11 pt 1 Formatted: Font: 8d Section 1: Procedure for Running for Elective Office (for a listing of elective offices see the Bylaws of the Associated Students of Western Washington University, Article V. Section 4.)
-I. Filing and Mandatory Election Meeting a.
-In order to run for elective office, individuals must: be eligible to run for the position desired at the time of the elections (see candidate eligibility requirements in Section 3, clause I of this Code).
-(2) submit a mandatory, refundable deposit of twenty-five dollars (\$25) to the Viking Union Commented [SE2]: Have \$25 taken from their campaigning fund (34(2) file an official petition to run and all required forms in the candidate packet with the Program Assistant to the AS Board of Directors by 4:00 p.m. by the last day of the filing period [4/05/2016]/7/20151.
-Official petitions and candidate packets will be available for pick- up from the AS Board of Directors Program Assistant on the first day of the filing period [03/10/2015].
-The required forms will include, but are not limited to: i.
-Registration form, Or tell candidates to talk to me or whoever they feel comfortable with about needing any finical help\ ii.
-US employment eligibility form iii.
-Candidate Conduct Agreement iv.
-Spring Quarter Schedule v.
-Candidate Statement (4) attend the Mandatory Election Meeting (see sub-clause d. of this section). b.
-Candidate petitions will only be accepted for filing if they: (1) include a minimum of one hundred and fifty (150) signatures from currently enrolled, main- campus WWU students.
-Signers' VWVU student number and printed name must be included alongside their signatures.
-Illegible, duplicate or incomplete signatures will not be countecj Commented [SE3]: Should the minimum of students be (2) ere the official petition forms included in the candidate packet.
-Individuals may not use signatures on a petition form which indicates one position to file for a different position.
-100 or 150 Should we just extend the filing period Should there be another way to avoid having to get signatures; talking to current board member - Contain only signatures collected in face-to-face direct interactioneoersonal interactions by Formatted: Font: (Default) Arial, 11 pt, Italic, Font color: 131 Black c.
-Individuals may only file to run for one elective position in any given election.
-Formatted: List Paragraph, Numbered + Level: 1 + Numbering Style: 1, 2, 3, + Start at: 1 + Alignment: Left + Aligned at: 0.5" + Indent at: 0.75" d.
-The Mandatory Election Meeting will take place on the second day following the last day of the filing period F4/07/20164/9/2015 .©5:00-83:00 PM. .VU 462 A/BD/U-§53 .
+Section 1: Procedure for Running for Elective Office

+(for a listing of elective offices see the Bylaws of the Associated Students of Western Washington University, Article V. Section 4.)

+- I. Filing and Mandatory Election Meeting - a.
+In order to run for elective office, individuals must: - (1) be eligible to run for the position desired at the time of the elections (see candidate eligibility requirements in Section 3, clause I of this Code). - (2) file an official petition to run and all required forms in the candidate packet with the Program CoordinatorAssistant to the AS Board of Directors by 4:00 p.m. by the last day of the filing period [04/03/2017034/0531/20162017_03/31/2017].
+Official petitions and candidate packets will be available for pick-up from the AS Board of Directors Program Assistant-Coordinator on the first day of the filing period [03/01/20162017].
+The required forms will include, but are not limited to: - i.
+Registration form, - ii.
+US employment eligibility form - iii.
+Candidate Conduct Agreement - iv.
+Spring Quarter Schedule - v.
+Candidate Statement - (34) attend the Mandatory Election Meeting (see sub-clause d. of this section). - b.
+Candidate petitions will only be accepted for filing if they: - (1) include a minimum of one hundred (100) signatures from currently enrolled, main-campus WWU students.
+Signers' WWU student number and printed name must be included alongside their signatures.
+Illegible, duplicate or incomplete signatures will not be counted.
+If you feel unsafe with the signature collection process, please notify the Elections Coordinator with your reasoning and proposed alternate activity to engage with students no later than [03/09/20162017] at 2:00p.m. to schedule a meeting to take place no later than 5:00 p.m.
+[03/10/20162017].
+The Elections Coordinator and/or Yyou will propose the alternate activity to the AS Election Board Chair and the AS Election Coordinator does reserve the right to not approve of your proposed alternate activity.
+If at any point you chose to not fulfill your alternative activity if approved, you still have the option of collecting one hundred signatures by the end of the filing period. - (2) are the official petition forms included in the candidate packet.
+Individuals may not use signatures on a petition form which indicates one position to file for a different position. - (3) Contain only signatures collected in direct personal interactions by the candidate. - c.
+Individuals may only file to run for one elective position in any given election. - d.
+The Mandatory Election Meeting will take place on the second day following the last day of the filing period [4/067/20162017, 5:00-8:00 PM, VU 462 A/B].
 Candidates who do not attend the meeting will not be eligible to run for office, and their names will not be placed on the ballot.
-Exceptions to this rule will only be made if: Commented [SE5]: Make room reservation Thursday Reservation rooms 557 or 552 Maybe change the event to 5-8 a verifiable, documented illness or emergency is reported to the AS Elections Coordinator prior to the meeting.
-Formatted: Not Highlight Formatted: Highlight (2) extraordinary and unavoidable circumstances (e.g. military reservist activation, etc.) are reported to the AS Elections Coordinator and are reviewed by the Coordinator and accepted as an excuse.
-The Elections Coordinator's decision may be appealed to the Elections Board.
-Formatted: Highlight (3) unavoidable participation in university events and travel including, but not limited to, Departmentally Related Activities Committee (DRAC) sponsored events, Varsity Athletics, Sport Clubs, and other such events whose date was set prior to the approval of the AS Election Code by the AS Board of Directors.
-F021/Ul29/2016©] Commented [SE6]: Update with the date of the board meeting it was held 2
+Exceptions to this rule will only be made if: - a verifiable, documented illness or emergency is reported to the AS Elections Coordinator prior to the meeting.